Bilingual Assessment Service (BAS)

 - Physical disabilities or other factors that might affect the student’s learning.

 Send the application to your liaison RTLB.
-They'll check that all the required information is there and send it on to the RTLB bilingual assessor and/or cluster manager.
+They will check that all the required information is there and send it on to the RTLB bilingual assessor and/or cluster manager.

 - gather basic information about them, their family and their experiences

-- assess levels of comprehension and production of written and spoken English text, and social and emotional state, including attitudes to self, school and circumstances.
+- understand comprehension and production of written and spoken English text

 The student is assessed using their first language for: